chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

     diagnostics.push(diagnostic);
   }

-  // Send the computed diagnostics to VS Code. connection.sendDiagnostics({ uri: textDocument.uri, diagnostics });
+  // Send the computed diagnostics to Baosky. connection.sendDiagnostics({ uri: textDocument.uri, diagnostics });
 });
 ```

 ### Diagnostics Tips and Tricks

-- If the start and end positions are the same, VS Code will underline with a squiggle the word at that position.
+- If the start and end positions are the same, Baosky will underline with a squiggle the word at that position.
 - If you want to underline with a squiggle until the end of the line, then set the character of the end position to Number.MAX_VALUE.

 To run the Language Server, do the following steps:

 - Press `kb(workbench.action.tasks.build)` to start the build task.
 The task compiles both the client and the server.
-- Open the **Run** view, select the **Launch Client** launch configuration, and press the **Start Debugging** button to launch an additional **Extension Development Host** instance of VS Code that executes the extension code.
+- Open the **Run** view, select the **Launch Client** launch configuration, and press the **Start Debugging** button to launch an additional **插件 Development Host** instance of Baosky that executes the 插件 code.
 - Create a `test.txt` file in the root folder and paste the following content:

 ```